Halloween events for all ages in this list

 TRICK OR TREAT

-Treat Street -- With Granny Boo story time, face painting, chalk art, a craft station and more, noon to 2 p.m.
-Oct.
-28, Bella Vista Public Library, 11 Dickens Place.

-Trunk or Treat -- Hosted by Benton County Sheriff's Office, 6-8 p.m.
-Oct.
-28, Benton County Fairgrounds in Bentonville.
-Admission is a donation for the Northwest Arkansas Children's Shelter.
-Requested items include toilet paper, Kleenex, juice boxes, and individual serving-size snack items (chips, cookies, crackers, applesauce, and fruit cups).

-Springdale Halloween Fest -- With candy, touch-a-truck, carnival games, costume contest, and pumpkin drop, 3-6 p.m.
-Oct.
-28, Shiloh Square in downtown Springdale.
+Springdale Halloween Fest -- With candy, touch-a-truck, carnival games, costume contest, and pumpkin drop has been moved to 5-8 p.m.
+Monday, Oct.
+30, in Shiloh Square and Turnbow Park.

-Safety Spooktacular Trunk or Treat -- With candy, bounce houses, face painting, music, fire trucks, police cars and helicopters, 2-5 p.m.
-Oct.
-28, Arvest Ballpark in Springdale.
+Safety Spooktacular Trunk or Treat -- With candy, bounce houses, face painting, music, fire trucks, police cars and helicopters has moved to 2-5 p.m.
+Nov.
+4 at Arvest Ballpark in Springdale.
 Hosted by the NWA Trauma Regional Advisory Council.

-Be(A)ware Allergy-Friendly Halloween Extravaganza -- With trick-or-treat stations, games, bounce houses and music, 10 a.m.-noon Oct.
-28,Fayetteville Public Library.

 Trick or Trot Fall Festival -- With music, games, food and vendors, 11 a.m.-4 p.m.
 Oct.
-28, The Bakery District in Fort Smith.
+28, The Bakery District in Fort Smith is rain or shine.

-Witches Ride -- Ride, roll and stroll in historic downtown Fort Smith, 4 p.m.
+Goblin Candy Crawl -- is still a go 3:30-5:30 p.m.
 Oct.
-29. Goblins and warlocks will be handing out candy along the route.

-Goblin Candy Crawl -- 3:30-5:30 p.m.
-Oct.
 31, downtown Rogers.
 Pick up a trick-or-treat bag and map from the Rogers Historical Museum booth in Railyard Park.

+Shire Fest -- with local vendors, food trucks, live music and games in downtown West Fork has moved to 11 a.m. to 5 p.m.
+Nov.
+4. facebook.com/ShirePostMint

 HAUNTS & ARTS

-Halloween Party -- With games, food, drinks, prizes, music and more, 5:30 p.m.
+Halloween Party -- is still a go with games, treats and fortune telling at 5-6:30 p.m.
 Oct.
-27, Teen Action Support Center at The Hub in Benton County.
-RSVP tascnwa.org.

-Hops & Horror -- With a screening of "Nosferatu" and "The Cabinet of Dr. Caligari," 6-9 p.m.
-Oct.
-27, Bauhaus Biergarten in Springdale.

-Halloween Party -- With games, candy, prizes, a fortune teller, and ghost stories by the campfire, 5-6:30 p.m.
-Oct.
 28, Bella Vista Historical Museum.
 Costumes welcome.

-Zombie Crawl Parade -- Starts at 6 p.m.
+Zombie Crawl Parade -- is rain or shine according to the organizer's website.
+The parade starts at 6 p.m.
 Oct.
-28, but festivities begin at noon with spooky music, "Thriller" dance lessons, zombie make-up stations, raffles, a Macabre Market and more, downtown Eureka Springs. eurekaspringszombiecrawl.com.
+28, but festivities begin at noon with spooky music, "Thriller" dance lessons, zombie make-up stations, raffles, a Macabre Market and more in downtown Eureka Springs. eurekaspringszombiecrawl.com.

 Murder & Mayhem -- With a haunted hayride, drinks, appetizers, dinner, dessert and then a stroll through Fort Smith's Historic District to hear spooky local legends, Oct.
 26. $125. claytonhouse.org.